 The dynamic, small-group setting assures that every Academic Club is socially rich and academically rewarding.
 Emphasis is placed on critical thinking and problem-solving.

-- Explore the natural world as a ranger in our Discovery Club
+- Explore the natural world as a park ranger in Discovery Club

-- Curate collections of art and artifacts in Museum Club
+- Curate collections of global art and artifacts in Museum Club

 Did you know?

 With the advent of Academic Clubs, Lab School founder Sally L. Smith made a major breakthrough in learning disabilities education.
 The integration of art, science, literature, and play in a rigorous academic environment is the embodiment of The Lab School philosophy.
 Over the years, the Academic Club model has been extensively researched; results prove the success of this innovative teaching approach.
 In response to demand, The Lab School developed The Academic Club Teaching Service (ACTS) to guide teachers and schools around the country in implementing the Academic Club Teaching Methods.